 Beautify Outdoor Spaces

-Pathlighting not only reveals outdoor beauty at night but can also contribute to it.
+Pathlighting not only reveals outdoor beauty at night but also enhances it.
 It can highlight the shapes and textures of short plants.
-Zeroscape and xeriscape, can be highlighted as well with outdoor path lighting.
-The stone and plants of zeroscapes and xeriscapes can be illuminated, adding visual interest.
+Zeroscape and xeriscape can also be highlighted with outdoor path lighting.
+The stone and plants of xeriscapes and zero-scape designs can be illuminated, adding visual interest.

 Illuminate Walkways, Sidewalks, and Stone Paths